CPA Qualification Process

 Click here for the full listing of courses.

-The practical experience element consists of a prescribed 30-month period of training with a CA Training Office (CATO).
+The practical experience element consists of a prescribed 30-month period of training with a CPA Training Office (CATO).
 Click here for more information.

 Staff Training Program